Skip to Main Content

 How Often Should You Spray for Mosquitoes?

-In an integrated mosquito management program, surveillance data on local mosquito population levels and the presence of arbovirus disease will play a large role in scheduling mosquito control treatments.
-Resident complaints about nuisance levels will also play a role in deciding when and how often to treat for mosquitoes, along with weather conditions, local events, budget, and other timing considerations.
+In an integrated mosquito management program, surveillance data on local mosquito population levels and the presence of arbovirus disease will play a large role in scheduling mosquito control treatments, but sometimes the frequency of spraying in a community depends on other factors:

 Are Outdoor Mosquito Control Treatments Safe for People, Pets, and the Environment?